How Long Do Baby Birds Stay in the Nest and More Nest Facts

 How Long Does It Take for Bird Eggs to Hatch

 Precocial species (such as shorebirds, waterfowl and grouse) lay larger eggs and have longer incubation periods.
 Great horned owl eggs hatch in about 30 days.
-Even though they’ve been laid days apart, the eggs hatch at the same time, and hatchlings hit the ground running.
+Some hawks or geese take about a month to hatch, and it’s as much as 80 days for huge seabirds such as albatrosses.
+Hatchlings hit the ground running.

 What is a fledgling?
 Learn the five stages of a baby bird’s life.